By Hayley Stobbs R.Ac, CNC

 What is Acupuncture?

-Registered acupuncturists insert fine, sterile, stainless steel needles into specific points that lie along meridians, for specific reasons.
+Registered acupuncturists gently insert fine, sterile, stainless steel needles into specific points that lie along meridians, for specific reasons.
 Acupuncture is most commonly used for pain, tension, mental-emotional health, addiction, sleep, digestion, and a variety of women's health concerns including irregular menstruation.

 How Does It Work?